lit/lit.dev/packages/lit-dev-content/site/docs/components/rendering.md

 ## DOM encapsulation

 Lit uses shadow DOM to encapsulate the DOM a component renders.
-Shadow DOM provides three benefits:

-* DOM scoping.
-DOM APIs like `document.querySelector` won't find elements in the component's shadow DOM, so it's harder for global scripts to accidentally break your component.
-* Style scoping.
-You can write encapsulated styles for your shadow DOM that don't affect the rest of the  page.
-No need for conventions like BEM to associate styles with your component.
-* Composition.
-The component's shadow DOM (managed by the component) is separate from the component's children.
-You can choose how children are rendered in your templated DOM.
+Shadow DOM lets an element create its own, isolated DOM tree that's separate from the main document tree.
+It's a core feature of the web components specifications that enables interoperability, style encapsulation, and other benefits.

 For more information about shadow DOM, see [Shadow DOM v1: Self-Contained Web Components ](https://developers.google.com/web/fundamentals/web-components/shadowdom) on Web Fundamentals.